tpall/boulder/README.md

 [![Build Status](https://travis-ci.org/tpall/boulder.svg?branch=master)](https://travis-ci.org/tpall/boulder)
 [![Coverage Status](https://img.shields.io/codecov/c/github/tpall/boulder/master.svg)](https://codecov.io/github/tpall/boulder?branch=master)

-# boulder
+## boulder

-Quering and downloading data from Estonian Health Statistics And Health Research Database (TAI).
+boulder is designed for quering and downloading data from Estonian Health Statistics And Health Research Database (TAI).
-Package interacts with pxweb API at TAI, queries for available tables in database and allows downloads based on table name.
-There is also official pxweb API package [rOpenGov/pxweb](https://github.com/rOpenGov/pxweb) allowing interactive browsing trough databases.
 Name 'Boulder' is from Brand Estonia toolbox [boulders](https://brand.estonia.ee/design/boulders/).

 > bouldeR: In our nature, the giant erratic boulders appear unexpectedly in the forest or on the beach.
 In our visual communication, they play a similar disruptive role.
 The use of boulders is not compulsory.
 [Brand Estonia](https://brand.estonia.ee/design/boulders/)

+Package has two main functions `get_all_tables()` and `pull_table()`.

+- `get_all_tables()` downloads list of available database tables and
+- `pull_table()` downloads your table of interest based on table name.

+Table descriptions are available in 'Title' column of data frame produced by `get_all_tables()`.
+By default `get_all_tables()` uses local table supplied with the package.
+To download fresh list of database tables from TAI use `local = FALSE` argument.

+Package interacts with pxweb API at TAI.
+There is also official pxweb API package [rOpenGov/pxweb](https://github.com/rOpenGov/pxweb) allowing interactive browsing trough databases.

+## Example

 Install package from GitHub:
 ``` r